 Good morning.
 May the Lord bless and keep you throughout this day.

-(Yesterday on the blog: Who Gave You The Right?)
+(Yesterday on the blog: The Great Stores of God’s Provision)